SylvainJnn/SylvainJnn/README.md

 <h3 align="center"> Robotic software engineer graduate from HWU</h3>

 # Domains
-I am a software engineer specialized in robitics and AI.
+I am a software engineer specialized in mobile robitics and AI.

 # What I know